October 6, 2018

 At the suggestion of his “thoughtful” brother, Paul Langton, his story hits the headlines in the hope that Williams might provide income as a national, three-foot-tall, freakazoid.
 His humiliation is too much to bear, however, and he ventures outside his home.
 A female neighborhood midget—that does not happen every day either—becomes his encouraging source in accepting his shortcomings.
 It does not take him long to notice, however, she retains her height.
 One also wonders about his tailor-made clothes and did he stop by for a fitting.
 His next moving experience is to get comfortable in a new 1:1 scale dollhouse.
 By this time, Williams is getting rather cranky.
 His wife needs a grocery run to pick up a lima bean for his supper.
 She leaves the front door open just a few seconds and their cat, played by Orangey, gets in.
 As some cats have probably considered, he attacks his owner.
 When the wife returns to find a blood-stained piece of cloth, she assumes Orangey has been a vehwy, vehwy bad kitty.

 Alive but trapped in the basement by a locked door, Williams has to overcome many obstacles to survive, including a very intimidating spider the size of a sedan and nourishment from cheese retrieved from a set mouse trap.
 Yuck!
 These are “fun” scenes as challenges erupt when adapting to everyday objects.
 When the water heater bursts, a minor inconvenience for most people, it becomes a life-threatening flood for Williams as the rushing water leads down a drain pipe.
 After an exhausting final battle with that pesky spider, he awakens to find he is small enough to slip through one square of a window screen.
-A tailor is no longer an option, either.
+Seeking a tailor is no longer an option, either.
+He is now literally dressed in rags.
 Having survived incredible odds, Williams does not fear the future as the inspiring music crescendos and he gazes to the heavens.
 No matter how small he becomes he will still matter in God's universe.
 "To God, there is no zero."

 He is immediately devoured by a praying mantis.
 Perhaps.